sofiahung/Capstone-HKWhiskyNav/README.md

 #### 3. Whisky flavour profile
+To have a flavour analysis on whisky, we scraped the tasting notes given by whisky expert in the International Whisky Community and reviews from the general public.
 <img width="695" src="https://user-images.githubusercontent.com/80333521/131846860-df441868-2834-4fab-aa15-9780d5b73e24.png">

 #### 4. Availability in Hong Kong

 ### Episode 2 - Image Recognition